Invited lectures are 30 minutes (including discussion), all other lectures are 20 minutes (including discussion).

 Bottled water has tremendous negative effects on the environment such as plastic waste and carbon dioxide emissions.
 As a consequence, many European countries aim to implement strategies to increase tap water consumption within their population.
 In Germany, the consumption of tap water is still relatively low despite high quality standards and easy access.
 Therefore, we investigate the current pattern of water consumption in Germany as well as potential underlying causes such as perception of quality and security, taste preferences, knowledge, lifestyle choices, political attitudes, and environmental concern in a large representative survey.
 Furthermore, we investigate in an online experiment whether advertising the quality and advantages of tap water can increase tap water consumption.

-Environmental remediation efforts require accurate simulations, which in turn require an adequate representation of the inherent variability and uncertainty of soil hydraulic parameters.
-Gaussian random fields can serve as building blocks for fine-grained parameterizations in a stochastic framework.
+Groundwater remediation efforts require accurate simulations, which in turn require an adequate representation of the inherent variability and uncertainty of soil hydraulic parameters.
+Bayesian inverse methods enable us to obtain best estimates and corresponding uncertainties, based on prior expert knowledge and noisy state observations.

 Sustainable Biochar- A Tool for Global Climate Change Mitigation, Soil Management and Water Treatment